-- EK80 used to quantify and characterize ocean biomass.
-EK80-ADCP combination available, enabling simultaneous current measurements - EK80 used to quantify and characterize hydrocarbon seeps in Gulf of Mexico - Preliminary controlled environment studies by Deltares indicates EK80 has potential to show plume density, shape and dispersion - Preliminary field study by Boskalis shows EK80 is able to track and quantify resuspended solids in open water column - Ek80 can be installed on various types of platforms: from stationary deployments (moorings, buoys, landers) to mobile vehicles (USV, AUV, ROV, glider, Vessels), enabling flexible solutions within diverse environments - Further proof of concept work needs to be done to determine the following; - Background turbidity - Quantification of dredge-produced turbidity - Ability to track direction and dissipation / resettlement of plume
+- ADCPs alone can identify presence of particles in the water column.
+They typically cannot be used to easily quantify or characterize those particles. - The EK80 split beam echosounders are successfully used to quantify and classify ocean biomass.
+They are also used to quantify and characterize hydrocarbon seeps in the Gulf of Mexico. - Preliminary controlled environment studies in an outdoor tank by Deltares and Ifremer indicate the EK80 has potential to show sediment plume density, shape and rate of dispersion. - Preliminary field work by Boskalis shows that the EK80 is able to track and quantify resuspended sediments in an open water column (a working port) even in presence of background sediments. - This progress points to the potential for using split beam echosounders and ADCPs together to quantify the shape and density of resuspended solids during dredging operations and calculate where they will settle, based on current speed and direction provided by the current profiler. - The EK80 can be installed on various types of platforms: from stationary deployments (moorings, buoys, landers) to mobile vehicles (USV, AUV, ROV, glider, Vessels), enabling flexible solutions within diverse environments